maxwellfarias/arch_doc/README.md

 ### For Architecture Decisions
 - Read architecture overview documents first
-- Compare the three approaches side-by-side
+- Compare the five approaches side-by-side
 - Consider your project requirements and team size
+- Start with Rodrigo's Advanced course for deep TDD understanding

 ---